thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 - The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5
 - Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra

 In total, 448 servers and VMs have been identified to date, distributed across 5 main locations, all in the US.
-There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.
+There is a complex web of dependencies between servers, and no-one has a clear view of the entire estate.
 Fear of breaking an existing system has been one of the drivers of server count and sprawl.

 To address this, James has proposed to the board that Fabrikam should migrate as much of the existing IT infrastructure as possible to the cloud.
 As well as eliminating IT infrastructure overheads, this will be an opportunity to 'clean house' and create a modern, fit-for-purpose IT environment, as well as realizing substantial cost savings relative to their current infrastructure.
 The board have agreed, and Microsoft Azure has been selected as the cloud provider.